The-Batman-Code/Project-9.5-NYC-Event-Driven-Data-Analytics-Dataproc-Pyspark/readme.md

 ![](images/cf.png)

 6. Click on deploy to deploy the function :)
 7. Now upload the file 'uber_data.csv' in the input folder of the cloud storage bucket to trigger the cloud function.
-After a while you will have youe tables in the bigquery dataset.
+After a while you will have your tables in the bigquery dataset.
 ![](images/dataset.png)

 8. Now to complete the pipeline we will schedule our SQL query which will create our master table for our Looker Studio Dashboard.